ikaramulani-1006/AutoComplete-System/README.md

 4. Tanishka Sakore - 1012411238

 #Problem Discription
-This project implements an Auto Complete System that suggests words based on the prefix entered by the user.
-This system improves typing efficiency by predicting possible word completions using an efficient data structure.
+Auto complete system implements an Auto Complete System that suggests words based on the prefix entered by the user.
+This system improves typing efficiency by predicting possible word completions using an efficient and relevant data structure.

 #Data Structure Design
 The project uses the Trie (Prefix Tree) data structure to store words and perform fast prefix searching.
 Each node represents a character and stores the links to child nodes.